HashKushayne/encrypApp/README.md

 This is a simple Encryption Decryption app that is done using Bash shell script.
 Therefore, It should be run in a bash shell that has OpenSSL.

-  Step 01: Download this( please note there are unwanted files that I have commited).
+  Step 01: Download this( please note there are unwanted files that I have commited) make a folder named "encrptApp" in /bin folder and              store the downloaded there.

   Step 02: Go to the place where the file that needs to be encrypted or decrypted resides in in the terminal using cd command.